diasurgical/devilutionX/docs/installing.md

 # Installing

-Download [the latest DevilutionX release](https://github.com/diasurgical/devilutionX/releases) and extract the contents to the location or your choice, or [build from source](./docs/building.md)
+Download the latest [DevilutionX release](https://github.com/diasurgical/devilutionX/releases), or [build from source](./docs/building.md), and extract the contents to a location of your choosing.

 <details><summary>Windows</summary>